-For FY2000, the Administration requested \$99.8 million in support for the MEP.
+For FY2000, the Clinton Administration requested \$99.8 million in support for MEP.
 Again, the lower federal share indicated a smaller statutory portion required of the government.
 S. 1217, as passed by the Senate, would have appropriated \$109.8 million for the Manufacturing Extension Partnership, an increase of 3% over FY1999.
 H.R.
 2670, as passed initially by the House, would have appropriated \$99.8 million for this activity.
 The version of the H.R.
 2670 passed by both House and Senate provided FY2000 appropriations of \$104.8 million.
 While the President vetoed that bill, the legislation that was ultimately enacted, P.L.
-106-113, appropriated \$104.2 million after the mandated rescission.
-The Clinton Administration's FY2001 budget requested \$114.1 million for the Partnership, an increase of almost 9% over current support.
-Included in this figure was funding to allow the centers to work with the Department of Agriculture and the Small Business Administration on an e-commerce outreach program.
+106-113, appropriated \$104.2 million after a mandated rescission.
+The

+President's FY2001 budget requested \$114.1 million for the Partnership, an increase of almost 9% over the earlier fiscal year.
 P.L.
-106-553 appropriates \$105.1 million for FY2001, but does not fund any new initiatives.
+106-553 appropriated \$105.1 million.

 The FY2002 Bush Administration budget proposed providing \$106.3 million for MEP.
 H.R.
 2500, as originally passed by the House, would have funded MEP at \$106.5 million.
 The initial version of H.R.
 2500 passed by the Senate would have provided \$105.1 million for the program.
 The final legislation, P.L.
-107-77 funds the Partnership at \$106.5 million.
+107-77 funded the Partnership at \$106.5 million.

 For FY2003, the Administration's budget included an 89% decrease in support for MEP.
 According to the budget document, "...consistent with the program's original design, the President's budget recommends that all centers with more than six years experience operate without federal contribution."
 A number of Continuing Resolutions supported the Partnership at FY2002 levels until the 108th Congress enacted P.L.
-108-7 which appropriates \$105.9 million for MEP in FY2003 (after the mandated recision).
+108-7 which appropriated \$105.9 million for MEP in FY2003 (after a mandated recision).

 The President's FY2004 budget requested \$12.6 million for MEP to finance only those centers that have not reached six years of federal support.
 H.R.
 2799, as initially passed by the House, would have appropriated \$39.6 million for the Partnership.
 This bill was subsequently incorporated into H.R.
 2673, which became P.L.
 108-199, the FY2004 Consolidated Appropriations Act.
-This legislation finances MEP at \$38.7 million after a mandated rescission.
+This legislation financed MEP at \$38.7 million after a mandated rescission.
 S. 1585, reported to the Senate by the Committee on Appropriations, would have funded the program at \$106.6 million.
-(For additional information see CRS Report 97-104, Manufacturing Extension Partnership Program: An Overview.)

-The Administration has proposed funding MEP at \$39.2 million for FY2005.
+The Administration proposed funding MEP at \$39.2 million in FY2005.
 H.R.
-4754, as passed by the House on July 8, 2004, would appropriate \$106 million for this program.
-S. 2809, as reported by the Senate Committee on Appropriations would provide \$112 million for MEP to "fully fund" existing centers and provide assistance to small and rural States.
-In addition, H.R.
-3598, the Manufacturing Competitiveness Act of 2004, as passed by the House on July 9, 2004, creates and funds several additional programs within the Manufacturing Extension Partnership to encourage the development and application of new manufacturing technologies.
+4754, as originally passed by the House, would have appropriated \$106 million for this program.
+As reported by the Senate Committee on Appropriations, S. 2809 would have provided \$112 million for MEP to "fully fund" existing centers and provide assistance to small and rural states.
+P.L.
+108-447, supported manufacturing extension at \$107.5 million (after several mandated rescissions included in the legislation).